BetaRavener/TeethCV/README.md

 1. Start Anaconda environment configured from file './cfg/condacv.env' in command prompt or shell
 2. Navigate to this directory ('./')
-3. Run 'python main.py' command
+3a.
+Run 'python main.py' command to run GUI.
+3b.
+Run 'python leaveoneout.py' command to perform leave one out cross validation.